-The Peatland Code identifies four baseline condition categories of blanket and raised bog, and associated emission factors (defined within the 'Peatland Code Field Protocol').
-The Peatland Code validates ex-ante emissions reductions and therefore only restoration actions that result in an immediate condition category change are eligible.
-Projects may encompass and restore peatland of ineligible condition category, but emissions reductions cannot be claimed from these areas.
+The Peatland Code identifies five eligible baseline condition categories for blanket and raised bog and four for fens, and associated emission factors (defined within the 'Peatland Code Field Protocol').
+The Peatland Code validates ex-ante emissions reductions (but verifies ex-post emission reductions) and therefore only restoration actions that result in an immediate condition category change are eligible, with exemption of "modified bog".